-The Aspark Owl supercar was tested at Alvington Airfield in northern England, on a test track of about 500m.
-During the test, the all-electric supercar reached a top speed of 318.85 km/h (or 198.12 mph).
-The speed record was set under the auspices and witnessed by the British Record Association.
+The Aspark Owl supercar was tested at Alvington Airport in northern England, on a test track approximately 500m long.
+During the test, the all-electric supercar reached a top speed of 318.85 km/h (198.12 mph).
+The speed record was set under the auspices and witnessed by the UK Record Association.

 According to the design, the supercar in the test is capable of accelerating from 0 - 100km/h in 1.72 seconds.
 To achieve that impressive performance, the car is equipped with 4 electric motors that produce a total capacity of up to 1,985 horsepower and 2,000 Nm of torque.
 In addition, the engine is also supported by a 64 kWh lithium-ion battery, helping the car reach a maximum speed of 400 km/h.

-In addition to the high-performance powertrain, the Owl also features a monocoque chassis and carbon fiber bodywork.
-The car has an active aerodynamic design and carbon ceramic brakes with 10-piston calipers up front.
+Along with the high-performance powertrain, the Owl features a monocoque chassis and carbon fiber bodywork.
+The car boasts active aerodynamics and carbon ceramic brakes with 10-piston calipers up front.

-The Owl is a collaboration between Aspark and Manifattura Automobili Torino of Italy, which specializes in “unique” or limited edition cars.
-Accordingly, only 50 Owls will be built at a price of 3.19 million USD each.
+The Owl is a collaboration between Aspark and Manifattura Automobili Torino of Italy, which specializes in “unique” or limited-edition cars.
+Accordingly, only 50 Owls will be built, priced at $3.19 million each.

 Source